walmartlabs/kubeman/README.md

 Slack Channel: #kubeman

 ## What's Kubeman?
-Kubeman is a tool that aims to provide an easy way to view information in Kubernetes clusters and investigate issues related to Kubernetes and Istio.
+Kubeman is a tool that attempts to make it easier to find information from Kubernetes clusters, and to investigate issues related to Kubernetes and Istio.

-## How does it work?
-Kubeman is offered as a desktop application that relies on your local saved kubernetes contexts (in kube config) to let you connect to up to 3 kubernetes clusters.
-Once connected to a cluster, you can view information from all namespaces that are available to your user account.
-Kubeman offers several recipes that can be executed against a cluster to view related information or perform certain investigation.

 ## Why Kubeman?
+While kubectl is a must-have utility for working with Kubernetes clusters, it leaves a lot to the user when it comes to investigating complex issues related to Kubernetes and Istio.
-Prior to Kubeman, there was no comprehensive tool available in the Kubernetes community to perform complex investigation against Kubernetes and Istio clusters.
-User would have to rely on terminal utilities like kubectl and istioctl to read information from clusters and connect the dots oneself.
-Investigating any non-trivial issue would result in running 10s of commands and cross-referencing information from multiple commands.
-Kubeman simplifies such investigation tasks by performing relevant cross-referencing and analysis of related information.
+Investigating any non-trivial issue may involve running dozens of commands and cross-referencing information from multiple commands, retaining a lot of context and connecting the dots in one's head.
+Kubeman simplifies such investigation tasks by performing relevant cross-referencing and analysis of related information, so that the user doesn't have to do the heavy-lifting.
 Such pre-defined analysis tasks are offered as recipes.

+## How does it work?
+Kubeman is offered as a desktop application that uses your local kube config to connect to clusters of your choice.
+Once connected, you can view and analyze information from all namespaces that are available to your user account.
+Kubeman offers various recipes ranging from those that can give you a summary overview of a cluster, to those that can analyze and correlate configurations across multiple clusters.

 ## How to use it?
+### Installation
+You can either choose to download a pre-built binary from the github releases, or build the application yourself (see below).
+Pre-built binaries are available for Mac (dmg), Win64 (exe) and Linux (appimage) platforms.

+### Usage
 See: [Kubeman User Guide](/userGuide.md)

 ## To build and run the app